 In collaboration with the Armenian Eye Care Project (AECP), the group launched the ambitious project to screen 150,000 diabetes patients in Armenia over the next few months.
 AECP was founded by Dr. Roger Ohanesian in 1992 and has been a crucial source of aid in developing eye care in Armenia, providing state-of- the-art equipment and surgical training to Armenian ophthalmologists, hosting international conferences, and serving as a model for other humanitarian organizations.
 AECP distributed six retinal cameras to Yerevan (where Eduard had been successfully treated a year ago), Gyumri, Artik, Maralik and Kapan.

 Dedicated to reaching its ambitious goal, AECP has already imaged more than 700 patients’ retinas as of this writing.
 The retinal pictures are uploaded to the EyePACS portal, which has now collected retinal images of more than a half-million patients worldwide.
-Then they are read by an automated algorithm created by Kaushal Solanki, with a group called EyeNUK, as well as Armenian ophthalmologists previously certified by EyePACS.
-Other certified image graders, part of the regular EyePACS team in the US, are helping to read the images in order to maintain the project’s momentum.
+The images are analyzed by a CE-marked, cloud-based, automated diabetic eye disease screening system called EyeArt (developed by Eyenuk, Inc., USA).
+EyeArt triages patients at risk of vision loss due to diabetic retinopathy at point-of-care in accordance with the recognized International Clinical Diabetic Retinopathy (ICDR) severity scale.
+Armenian ophthalmologists previously certified by EyePACS also read the images, as do other certified image graders who part of the regular EyePACS team in the US.
+Together these teams are helping to maintain the project’s momentum.

 With Dr. Thusu’s recent donation of the additional retinal camera, the screening initiative now reaches as far as the remote city of Kapan.
 Another new addition to the medical mission this year was Remidio, an Indian company that has developed innovative cell phone technology for retinal imaging.
 Anand Sivaraman, founding CEO of Remidio, was on hand to help train local Armenians interested in becoming retinal photographers.
 EyePACS was able to certify eleven new Armenian retinal photographers on this one-year-anniversary trip.